-(Updated 2/17/20) My family loves to shop at Costco.
-In terms of savings, we basically get our Costco membership for free.
+My family loves to shop at Costco.
+In terms of savings, we basically get our Costco membership for free by shopping smart.
 From the Kirkland deals, to the giant play-structure that unmercifully snatched 3 days of my life, the Costco warehouse provides some great ways to save money.

-These techniques essentially get you a Costco membership for free.
+These techniques essentially score us a membership for free or REALLY cheap.
 Either by granting you access to the warehouse without having to pay for a membership, or simply by helping you save a quick $60 by shopping smart and getting discounts.

 Here are the 7 ways that’ll basically score you a free annual membership to Costco.